poets-ai/elegy/docs/guides/modules-losses-metrics.md

             "c": c,
         }
 ```
-Elegy will use this information to show you each loss separate in the logs / Tensorboard with the names:
+Elegy will use this information to show you each loss separate in the logs / Tensorboard / History with the names:

 * `some_complex_function_loss/a`
 * `some_complex_function_loss/b`
 * `some_complex_function_loss/c`

 ### Multiple Outputs + Labels
 The models constructor `loss` argument can accept a single `Loss`, a `list` or `dict` of losses, and even nested structures of the previous, yet the form of `loss` is not strictly related to structure or numbers of labels and outputs of the model.
-This is very different to Keras where each loss has to be match with exactly 1 label and 1 output.
+This is very different to Keras where each loss has to be matched with exactly 1 label and 1 output.
 Elegy's method of dealing with multiple outputs and labels is super simple:

 !!!
 Quote
     `y_true` and `y_pred` will **always** be passed to each loss exactly as they are defined

 This means there are no restrictions on how you structure the loss function.
-According to this rule, for the simplest of cases where there is only 1 output and 1 label, Keras and Elegy will behave the same because there is no structure:
+According to this rule, for simple cases where there is only 1 output and 1 label, Keras and Elegy will behave the same because there is no structure:

 ```python
 model = Model(